COVID-19: Residence and Off-Campus Housing

 The residence has space set aside in case students living in residence if they required to self-isolate.
 These plans have been approved by Public Health.
 Further, there is staff designated to support students during isolation to ensure they have the full support of the residence including daily check-ins and assistance with food, personal needs, and mental health supports to ensure their success.

 Residence Room Offers

-- What if students want to live in residence although their program is being offered online for the Fall semester?
+- What if students want to live in residence although their program is being offered online?

 - How will room assignments be determined?
 Can students still request roommates?

 Room assignments will be completed by Housing Services based on recommendations from public health.
 Students will still be able to request roommates; placements will still need to meet recommended practices.

 - Is a mixed gender suite option still available?

 - What if a student cancels their residence application, Housing Services issues a refund and then the student decides they want to apply for residence again?

 Students who have previously cancelled their room offer and wish to re-apply will go to bottom of the waitlist.